Adarshranjan783/Flora1/README.md

                                                        FLORA
-#*Python must be installed in the system and Jinga2 Snippet Kit extension must be installed.
+#Python must be installed in the system and Jinga2 Snippet Kit extension must be installed.
-#take the above files to your any drive and keep in any folder..
+#take the above files to your any drive and keep in any folder.

-#**In terminal...
+#In terminal...
 #1) pip install virtualenv
 #2) virtualenv env
-#==>Then open the powershell terminal:-
+#Then open the powershell terminal:-
 #                              Set-ExecutionPolicy unrestricted
-#                              ...then you will get option of yes or no enter yes..
+#                              then you will get option of yes or no enter yes.
-#back into to terminal...
+#back into to terminal.
 #3).\env\Scripts\activate.ps1
 #4)pip install flask
 #5)pip install flask-sqlalchemy